madalina-cirstea/Introduction-to-Robotics/Gemma Automated GreenHouse/README.md

 ## Automatic Mode
 Gemma v1.0 can successfully operate autonomously based on the values recorded by the sensors (two soil humidity sensors, one soil temperature sensor and one air temperature and humidity sensor).

 Thresholds set to maintain the **optimum soil humidity** inside the greenHouse: 350 - 450 VMC (measured in VMC - volumetric moisture content).
 If the soil humidity exceeds the maximum permissible dryness threshold (maxDrynessThreshold) - soil is fully dried, than the water pump should be turned on and should remain in this state before the soil humidity drops below this level.
 If the soil humidity is below the minimum permissible dryness threshold (minDrynessThreshold) - soil is fully watered, than the water pump should be turned off.
-In an optimal environent soil humidity should remain between minimum and maximum permissible dryness threshold.
+In an optimal environment soil humidity should remain between minimum and maximum permissible dryness threshold.

 Thresholds set to maintain the **optimum air temperature** inside the greenHouse: 10.00 - 30.00 C (measured in C - celsius degrees).
 If the tempearture rises above the maximum air temperature threshold (maxAirTemperatureThreshold),  both front and back trapdoors must be opened.
 If the temperature drops below the minimum air temperature threshold (minAirTemperatureThreshold), both trapdoors must be closed.